OSGeo/gdal/doc/source/programs/gdal_translate.rst

 -----------

-The :program:`gdal_translate` utility can be used to convert raster data between different formats, potentially performing some operations like subsettings, resampling, and rescaling pixels in the process.
+The :program:`gdal_translate` utility can be used to convert raster data between different formats, potentially performing some operations like subsetting, resampling, and rescaling pixels in the process.

 .. program:: gdal_translate